 The three bombers were sentenced to death in 2006 over the deadly bombing outside two crowded nightclubs, the Sari Club and Paddy’s Pub, in Legian Street Kuta on October 12, 2002 that killed 164 foreigners and at least 38 Indonesians.

-The three appealed against the original sentences but in August this year the Indonesian Supreme Court refused to grant the three a judicial review.
+The three appealed against the original sentences but in August this year the Supreme Court of Indonesia refused to grant the three a judicial review.